Have you been interviewed by the police and Released under Investigation (RUI)?

 Police bail (sometimes knows as pre-charge bail) is used by the police to release suspects from custody when the police intend to impose certain conditions which you must adhere to.
-The police may only place you on bail for 28 days before either making a charging decision or applying to extend your bail.
+The police may only place you on bail for three months initially before either making a charging decision or applying to extend your bail.

 The police may place someone on conditional bail if they have concerns that the suspect may commit another offence, fail to attend court or a police station when asked or attempt to pervert the course of justice such as intimidating a witness.